Overview

 Completion and certification

-The Nurse-Midwifery Fellows will receive a certificate from Mayo Clinic School of Health Sciences with their specialty track denoted upon completion of the program.
+The nurse-midwifery fellows will receive a certificate from Mayo Clinic School of Health Sciences with their specialty track denoted upon completion of the program.
 The fellowship program will support career growth and development for future employment opportunities.

 Accreditation

 Upon completion of the Nurse-Midwifery Fellowship, graduates will have gained a strong foundation in the obstetrics and gynecology specialty.
-Fellows will be able to demonstrate excellence in evidence-based clinical judgement and perform the necessary skills to succeed in a collaborative, multidisciplinary, integrated team-based practice.
+Fellows will be able to demonstrate excellence in evidence-based clinical judgment and perform the necessary skills to succeed in a collaborative, multidisciplinary, integrated team-based practice.

 National accreditation is not available for nurse-midwifery fellowship programs at this time.
 However, this program meets the standard requirements for an advanced practice provider fellowship at Mayo Clinic School of Health Sciences.